Security-Experts-Community/vscode-xp/README.en.md

 - `xpConfig.docker.workspaceContainerPath`
 - `xpConfig.docker.kbtBaseDirectory`
 - `xpConfig.docker.outputDirectoryPath`
+- `xpConfig.lspServerExecutablePath`
+- `xpConfig.formatterExecutablePath`
 - `xpConfig.macos.showContainerSetupPrompt`

 While the container is being created and KBT is being installed, the extension writes detailed progress to the `eXtraction and Processing` output channel.
 The setup notification includes a direct action to open that output.

+On local macOS, the legacy in-extension LSP is disabled.
+If you want definition lookup, hover, diagnostics and other language-server features, set `xpConfig.lspServerExecutablePath` to a native macOS `evt-xp-language-server` binary.
+Formatting can also use a native macOS binary via `xpConfig.formatterExecutablePath`.
+If that formatter path is empty, formatting falls back to Docker in Docker tool mode.

 Troubleshooting: